Squirrel/Squirrel.Windows/README.md

      <SquirrelAwareVersion xmlns="urn:schema-squirrel-com:asm.v1">1</SquirrelAwareVersion>
    </assembly>
    ```
-   There are also [some](https://github.com/clowd/Clowd.Squirrel/blob/develop/docs/using/custom-squirrel-events.md) more [legacy](https://github.com/clowd/Clowd.Squirrel/blob/develop/docs/using/custom-squirrel-events-non-cs.md) ways to assign a binary SquirrelAwareVersion if you cannot edit your assembly manifest.

 3. Handle Squirrel events somewhere very early in your application startup (such as the beginning of `main()` or `Application.OnStartup()` for WPF).

    ```cs